sonalisrijan/Meme-Caption-Generator-Using-Deep-Learning/README.md

 The first part of the project constitutes the meme caption generator.
 This further includes two parts:
 1. Encoder: To embed image data and its corresponding label
-2. Decoder: Generates the meme caption text using above embedding
+2. Decoder: Generates the meme caption text using the above embedding

 The second part of the model constitutes the hilarity classifier and relevance classifier.

+This project was done as a part of the Purdue CS 57700: Natural Language Processing course.
+This repo includes equal contributions from my teammates: Jawad A. Raheel, Muhammad Abubakar.